foohasmallya/tfx/docs/guide/statsgen.md

 ## StatisticsGen and TensorFlow Data Validation

-StatisticsGen makes extensive use of the [TensorFlow Data Validation](tfdv.md) library while generating statistics from your dataset.
+StatisticsGen makes extensive use of the [TensorFlow Data Validation](tfdv.md) library to generate statistics from your dataset.

 ## Using the StatsGen Component